For Participating Women’s Funds

-- How many proposals can your Fund commit to reviewing during the review period?
+- How many proposals can your fund commit to reviewing during the review period (15 March to 12 April 2023)?
 The minimum is 10.

-- Which organizations would you have a potential or real conflict of interest with?
+- Which organisations would you have a potential or real conflict of interest with?

-◦ So long as your fund is eligible, whether or not your Women’s Fund submits a proposal, you are welcome to participate in the reviewing process.
+- As long as your fund is eligible, whether or not your women’s fund submits a proposal, you are welcome to participate in the reviewing process.
 Your fund would need to recuse itself from reviewing a proposal your fund is involved with.

-- Note that your fund’s votes will be submitted confidentially through a survey to the Solidarity Fund Team.
-The votes will be tallied and the total scores will be public but not with the names of the voting organisations attached.
+Note that your fund’s votes will be submitted confidentially to the Solidarity Fund team.
+The votes will be tallied, and the total scores will be public but not with the names of the voting organisations attached.

 Questions?
 Email email@example.com